HarryRHayden/CI_PP1/README.md

   - The footer section includes links to the relevant social media sites for A Pizza Perfection.
 The links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media

+- __History__

+  - The history page is valuable to the user as it explains the main difference between the two different types of pizza.
+  - Gives the main criteria for a pizza to be recognised as a Romana or Neopolitan.

 - __Gallery__